Ethical Alternatives to 5 of the Most Popular Men’s Sneakers

 Learn more about Koio’s sustainability here.

-We recommend the Retro Runner in the color Graphite (as seen above) or in Mineral.
+We recommend the Retro Runner in the color Graphite (as seen above) or in colors Breeze or Java.

 5. Chuck Taylor All Star High Top Alternative: Etiko Hitops